Scoreboard & Thoughts

 x

-levels.lua was heavily obfuscated with binary operation like bit.bxor(2448, 2532) and normal maths operation so I made a custom parser to decrypt
+levels.lua was heavily obfuscated with binary operations like bit.bxor(2448, 2532) and normal maths operations, so I made a custom parser to decrypt

 import re